 The advancement and the use of digital technology have led to a change in consumption patterns of the public which is growing towards digital transactions.
-This was welcomed by the banking industry, which is accelerating the transformation process towards banking entities with fully digital business processes.
-The Financial Services Authority (Indonesian: Otoritas Jasa Keuangan=OJK) recorded a growth in digital transactions worldwide of 118% from 2017-2021, from USD 3.09 trillion in 2017 to USD 6.75 trillion in 2021.
+This was welcomed by the banking industry, which is accelerating 3 transformation process towards banking entities with fully digital business processes.
+The Financial Services Authority (Indonesian: Otoritas Jasa Keuangan; OJK) recorded a growth in digital transactions worldwide of 118% from 2017-2021, from USD 3.09 trillion in 2017 to USD 6.75 trillion in 2021.
 Indonesia in particular experienced a more significant growth of 55.73%, namely IDR 281.39 trillion in 2021 compared to 2020 of IDR 504.96 trillion (OJK, 2021).
 The massive digitization trend in the banking business in Indonesia is indicated by an increase in branch office closures, with 2,563 physical offices closing between 2017 and February 2021.
 Meanwhile, on the other hand, there has been an increase in transactions via the internet and e-money.
-Internet banking services increased by 300% between 2016 and 2021, while e-money transactions increased by 4,000% between 2015 and 2020 (OJK, 2021).
+Internet banking services increased by 300% between 2016 and 2021, while e-money transactions increased by 4,000% between 2015 and 2020.
+(Mulia, 2021).

-According to a brief interview conducted by researchers with the Vice President of Digital Marketing of a reputable bank in Indonesia, the target market for digital banking can be divided into generations, namely baby boomers, Gen X, and Gen Y, with Gen Y or the millennial generation being the largest user of digital banking services while also serving as an evangelist for the other two generations.
+According to a brief interview conducted by researchers with the Vice President of Digital Marketing of a reputable bank in Indonesia, the target market for digital banking can be divided into generations, namely baby boomers, Gen X, and Gen Y, with Gen Y or the millennial generation being the largest user of digital banking services while also serving as an evangelist for the other two generations. (personal interview, 2022).
 This role becomes even more real when considering the challenges that baby boomers and Gen X experience when it comes to digital banking.
 In general, the millennial generation is more adept at learning, employing, and adapting to new technologies.
 Baby boomers and Generation Xers, on the other hand, who are accustomed to conventional banking business processes and services (such as visiting a branch office, interacting with a teller, or printing a saving book), face the challenge of developing habits with comprehensive digital banking business processes.
 This creates a risk perception in using comprehensive digital banking services, particularly for new digital banking company brands whose reputation is still questionable.
-With this risk perception, baby boomers and Gen Xers question the security of digital banking, which has shaped their belief that digitally processed banking services are more vulnerable to hacking.
+With this risk perception, baby boomers and Gen Xers banking services are more vulnerable to hacking.
 Considering the high trend of increasing digital transactions and the large quota of potential users of digital banking services from baby boomers and Gen X, a comprehensive inter-generational research is needed to confirm the factors that shape attitudes and encourage intentions to adopt digital banking services.
 The advancement of literature in the Technology Acceptance Model (hereinafter will be written as TAM) area provides a solid theoretical basis for linking key variables with the characteristics of the generation of potential digital banking service users.
-In the process of forming attitudes and intentions to adopt a new technology, TAM researchers propose internal and external driving factors (Gefen, Karahanna, & Straub, 2003; Lee & Wan, 2010; Wu & Cheng, 2013; Yi-Cheng, Chun-Yu, Yi-Chen, & Ron-Chen, 2007).
+In the process of forming attitudes and intentions to adopt a new technology, TAM researchers propose internal and external driving factors (Chen et al., 2007; Lee, 2009; Gefen et al., 2003; Wu & Chen, 2005).
 To be more specific, to increase positive attitudes and intentions to adopt digital banking services (attitude toward using digital banks and intentions to use digital banks), internal driving factors such as perceived risk and external factors such as subjective norms and brand reputation are the key variables that link phenomenon with empirical evidence in previous studies.